projectmesa/mesa/docs/packages.rst

 **DRY Principal**

 This decoupling of code to create building blocks is a best practice in software engineering.
 Specifically, it exercises the `DRY principal (or don't repeat yourself.) <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.
-The creators of Mesa designed Mesa in order for this principal to be exercised in the Mesa community.
+The creators of Mesa designed Mesa in order for this principal to be exercised in the development of agent-based models (ABMs).
 For example, a group health experts may create a library of human interactions on top of core Mesa.
 That library then is used by other health experts.
 So, those health experts don't have to rewrite the same basic behaviors.

 **Benefits to Scientists**